getify/eslint-plugin-proper-arrows/README.md

 var fn = prop => val => ({ [prop]: val });
 ```

-In this snippet, the `=>` arrow function uses the concise-expression-body form with the object literal.
+In this snippet, the `=>` arrow function has an object literal as the concise return expression.

 #### Rule `"return"` Configuration: `"chained"`

-To configure this rule mode (defaults to on):
+To configure this rule mode (defaults to on, set as `false` to turn off):

 ```json
 "@getify/proper-arrows/return": [ "error", { "chained": true, "trivial": false } ]